Sustainability-related disclosures for our advisory mandates

 No consideration of adverse impacts of investment decisions on sustainability factors

 In accordance with Article 4 (1) of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector, Bank Julius Baer & Co.
 Ltd. does not generally consider the adverse impacts of its investment decisions on sustainability factors as displayed in Annex 1 Table 1 of Commission Delegated Regulation (EU) 2022/1288.
 The reason for not doing so is that Bank Julius Baer & Co.
-Ltd. has decided to first start with a selected offering of discretionary portfolio management mandates, which consider adverse environmental and/or social impacts according to its proprietary Julius Baer ESG Investment Framework.
+Ltd. has decided to first start with a selected offering of discretionary portfolio management mandates, which consider adverse environmental and/or social impacts according to its proprietary Julius Baer sustainable investment framework.
 Bank Julius Baer & Co.
 Ltd. takes the view that a general consideration of adverse impacts and quantitative disclosure over all its discretionary portfolio management mandates would require a disproportionately high administrative effort, which at this point in time is not justified, due to the still evolving regulatory baseline and data foundation.
 However, Bank Julius Baer & Co.
 Ltd. is closely monitoring these developments and re-evaluates this position on a continuous basis.

 Information about our remuneration policy